studentkittens/misc/workshop2015/flask/presentation.rst

 .. note::
     * Welcome everbody
-    * Find out if Flask might be suitable for our paper deployment plattform
+    * Today we want to find out if Flask might be suitable for our paper deployment plattform

 ----